The Lighthouse Boys: The 80's

 February 8, 1980 The Lighthouse Boys would take the stage with June Wade & The Country Congregation, The Edwards and Gary Felton for a benefit concert in Victorville, CA, it would be the first with the new six man line up before hitting a busier schedule.
 May 25, 1980 they made an appearance at the Western Desert Gospel Sing at the San Bernardino Fair Grounds in Victorville, CA, they recorded a live album that day, and performed on the same stage where then former Governor Ronald Regan was appearing as part of his campaign to become President of the United States.
 In June, they finally released their debut album.
 They stayed busy as they could purchasing a Bus and making appearances with several artists up and down the west, in September and October they made appearances at the Calico Ghost Town and in November at the Western States Quartet Convention in Upland, CA, The Lighthouse Boys won the "Californians Choice Awards for Best Band".
 The Lighthouse Boys had become one of the top artists in the west.

-Towards the end of 1980, Ken and Jon Edwards left and Steve Johnson returned, by December Jerry Guyette, who Mark nick named "Germ" joined on Bass Guitar.
+Towards the end of 1980, Ken and Jon Edwards left and Steve Johnson returned, by December Jerry Guyette, who Mark nicknamed "Germ" joined on Bass Guitar.
 By 1981 The Lighthouse Boys started going through a rotation in members, Tim McMahon joined as a vocalist.
 Then in 1982, Mark, Bill and Steve met Butch and Roxanne Hall, soon a Steel Guitarest by the name of LeeDon Essman came and made a proposal to start a mixed group, Mark, Steve and Bill with Butch and Roxan joined up with LeeDon and added Rick Stalnaker on Drums and called themselves New Covenant.
 New Covenant recorded three songs, two of which were released on a Sampler LP for what was known as The Western Gospel Association.
-However by September 1983, New Convenant was disbanding, Tim Cantu had returned to fill in on drums to finish out their commitments.
+However, by September 1983, New Covenant was disbanding, Tim Cantu had returned to fill in on drums to finish out their commitments.